-- a) Modes of operation: as an extension to TD section 2.5, the Employer should provide sufficient data to enable the Contractor to understand the Employer's intended mode(s) of operation, e.g. base load or peaking.
+- a) Modes of operation: As an extension to TD section 2.5, the Employer should provide sufficient data to enable the Contractor to understand the Employer's intended mode(s) of operation, e.g. base load or peaking.
 Data should include, wherever possible, the anticipated number of start-stops per year and the capacity factor of the plant.
-Special operating features shall also be clearly identified such as synchronous condenser, spinning reserve, isolated and black-start operations, penstock draining through turbine, etc. - b) Power (P), specific hydraulic energy (E) [head (H)], and discharge (Q): the specified specific hydraulic energy (head) and discharge of the machine are determined from an analysis of available discharge, specific hydraulic energy (head) of the plant, and hydraulic losses external to the machine with respect to statistical duration (refer to 2.3 to 2.6 of IEC 61366-1).
-Relevant power can be established from a predetermined value of efficiency.
+Special operating uses shall also be clearly identified such as synchronous condenser, spinning reserve, isolated and black start operations and requirements, waterway/penstock drainingthrough turbine. - b) Power (P), Specific Hydraulic Energy (E) [Head (H)], and Discharge (Q): The specified specific hydraulic energy (head) and discharge of the machine are determined from an analysis of available discharge, specific hydraulic energy (head) of the plant and hydraulic losses external to the machine with respect to statistical duration (refer to 2.3 to 2.6 of IEC 61366-1).
+The relevant power can be established from a predetermined value of efficiency.

-If the range of specific hydraulic energy is wide, more than one specified value for E, Q may need to be selected to define the operational range of the machine.
+If the range of specific hydraulic energy (head) is wide, more than one specified value for E, Q and P may need to be selected to define the operational range of the machine.

-In the case of an unregulated turbine, and if there are any limitations on maximum discharge at any specific hydraulic energy (head), the Employer shall provide adequate data in the technical specifications to enable the Contractor to optimise turbine design while respecting these limitations.
+In the case of an unregulated turbine and if there are any limitations on maximum discharge at any specific hydraulic energy (head), the Employer shall provide adequate data in the technical specifications to enable the Contractor to optimize turbine design while respecting these limitations.

-c) Speed: the choice of speed of the unit has an impact on turbine and generator costs, on the setting of the turbine with respect to tailwater levels, and on powerhouse costs.
-The choice of speed may also be influenced by strength considerations; e.g. in the case of an underground powerhouse where, because of favourable cavitation conditions, a higher speed could be selected but the higher speed may be limited by strength considerations.
+c) Speed: The choice of speed of the unit has an impact on turbine, generator costs and powerhouse costs.
+The choice of speed may be influenced by strength considerations.
+Reduced turbine efficiency and cavitation may be introduced by increasing speed beyond a certain limit.